voicegain/platform/ANNOUNCE.md

 All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
 If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Minor release 1.102.0 is scheduled for 4/16/2024 between 6:00pm and 10:00pm CDT

 **Key changes related to the core APIs**
-* MRCP ASR no supports GARBAGE grammars (Nuance syntax)
+* MRCP ASR now supports GARBAGE grammars (Nuance syntax)
 * Removal of Prompt Manager in Web Console - not used due to popularity of TTS
 * /sa/offline API is now available in beta - this is for Offline Transcription and Speech Analytics
 * Telephony Bot API supports A/B testing using multiple logic URLs